ivarref/rewriting-history/README.md

 * Regular and component references is supported.

 * :db/idents will not be excised during history rewriting and is thus considered permanent.

+## Warning

+`rewriting-history` does not, and does not try to, detect whether or not the given top level entities are in fact top level entities that are independent of everything else.
+If they are not truly independent, you will break your database.
+Proceed with caution!

 ## Limitations and shortcomings